guomulian/anneal/README.md

     return output[0]
 ```
 ##### `debug_method(self)`
 This is run when the `anneal` method is set with `debug=True`.
-May be used to visualize or perhaps pickle intermediate steps, for example.
+May be used to visualize intermediate steps, for example.

 ###### Example
 ```python